Discussion in 'Civ2 - General Discussions' started by DukeNukem, Jul 22, 2008.

 files that end in gif, jpg or bmp are graphic files.
 Files that end in txt are the rules and games lables and so on.

 Those are it let me know how you get on .

 Wow haha!
 A Civ1 mod for Civ2!
 Now I've seen everything lol.

-John Valdez's Civilization 1 Graphics Modpack mentioned above is pretty cool, what a fun idea!
-Although the OCD and modder part of me is finding all sorts of flaws in his work so I'm tempted to have a play around with this and make it better.
+John Valdez's Civilization 1 Graphics Modpack mentioned above is really cool, what a fun idea!
+Although the OCD and modder part of me is finding all sorts of flaws so I'm tempted to have a play around with this and make it better.
 Cause you know it's not like I don't have enough Civ2 mod projects to finish up already!